 Are you a STEM professional looking to make a difference?
-Be a TAF Mentor!
+Be a TAF Mentor Fall 2019!

 - A group opportunity.
 Invite your friends.

 Do you have a background or professional knowledge in any STEM (Science, Technology, Engineering & Math) field?
 Are you excited to help future leaders of tomorrow?
-If so, Technology Access Foundation (TAF), a non-profit centered around providing underrepresented students with equitable STEM education, needs you!
+If so, Technology Access Foundation (TAF), a non-profit centered around providing underrepresented students with equitable STEM education, needs you this Fall!

 We’re looking for mentors that are willing to guide our students along the path of gaining a fulfilling and meaningful career in STEM.
 Mentors would commit to meeting in person (or via teleconferencing) at least once a month and answering questions or concerns students may have via email at least once a week.
 Though our students at TAF@Saghalie range from 6-12th grade, many of seniors are at pivotal moment in their educational careers and are seeking positive guidance that could impact the rest of their lives.